US jobs boom in the ‘busiest spot in the busiest oilfield’

 California’s carbon mitigation efforts may be thwarted by climate change itself

-To meet an ambitious goal of carbon neutrality by 2045, California’s policymakers are relying in part on forests and shrublands to remove CO₂ from the atmosphere, but researchers warn that future climate…Continue readingCalifornia’s carbon mitigation efforts may be thwarted by climate change itself
+To meet an ambitious goal of carbon neutrality by 2045, California’s policymakers are relying in part on forests and shrublands to remove CO₂ from the atmosphere, but researchers warn that future climate change may…Continue readingCalifornia’s carbon mitigation efforts may be thwarted by climate change itself

 New York air quality among worst in world as haze from western wildfires shrouds city